DeepMotion/Animate-3D-REST-API/README.md

 ```

 ```
-Request Client can request to get list of existing requestids of current user
+Request Client can request to get list of existing request ids of current user
 ```
 ```
-Client can specify one or multiple status value(s)to retrieve only request ids with the same status value(s).
-For example,GET /list/PROGRESS will only return list of requests thatare still being processed
+Client can specify one or multiple status value(s) to retrieve only request ids with the same status value(s).
+For example, GET /list/PROGRESS will only return list of requests that are still being processed
 ```
 ```